FFmpeg/FFV1/ffv1.md

 ## Bitstream functions

-**remaing_bits_in_bitstream( )** means the count of remaining bits after the current position in the bitstream.
+**remaining\_bits\_in\_bitstream( )** means the count of remaining bits after the current position in the bitstream.
 It is computed from the NumBytes value multiplied by 8 minus the count of bits already read by the bitstream parser.

 # General Description